BonnierNews/rolling-hash/readme.md

 # Rolling hash

-When hashing an ID there is always the easy way of doing it, you have a salt and a messsage then you get a hash back, but what if you don't have a salt?

-This package deals with that issue by making the hashed message rolling, that is once every 2 months it changes.
+When hashing an ID you might not want it to stay the same **forever** so this library solves that by making it rolling.

+The rolling occurs at a fixed date interval and in turn gives you a new fresh ID to use!

+This rolling hash library is supposed to be able to work with all kinds of encryption libraries and still give a valid rolling ID.

 ## Usage